 As a Dallas Magician, it's extremely important to stay healthy so I can provide excellent (and safe) entertainment for my clients!
-This rings true even more during the holiday season when I'm extra busy (so be sure to book me for your holiday party early) , so many illnesses and bugs can be lurking around.
-Performing 26 times across a 30 day span can really take a toll on the body and mind- especially if preparations aren't made!
-I'm sharing some easy, but helpful, tips that help me to stay happy, healthy, and on point during the season of doing what I love most- entertaining holiday parties.
+This rings true even more during the 2023 holiday season when I'm extra busy (so be sure to book me for your holiday party early) , so many illnesses and bugs can be lurking around.
+Performing 26 times across a 31-day span can really take a toll on the body and mind- especially if preparations aren't made!
+I'm sharing some easy, but helpful, tips that help me to stay happy, healthy, and on point during the season of doing what I love most- entertaining at holiday parties.
 I've included a few links for you to check out as well!

 On a rare day off in December, I simply take some time for myself.
 There- I said it!
 Although I live and breathe magic and mentalism, sometimes a day with without magic is just what I need.
 I'll read a book for a few hours and have a movie night with my wife and daughter, or do some kind of kid-friendly activity.
-My absolute favorite "me day" is having dinner at my favorite restaurant, Kura Revolving Sushi Bar!
+My absolute favorite "family day" is having dinner at my favorite restaurant, Kura Revolving Sushi Bar!
 Kura has several locations around the Dallas area, including Carrollton, Plano, and Frisco.
 There is always something new to try, and I've never had anything I didn't love.
 Small plates of sushi roll by on an ongoing conveyor belt, so you can easily view what they're offering.
 My two-year-old loves sushi!
 Don't worry, she only gets the cooked ones right now, but she can't ever get enough.
 If you're instead craving a hot bowl of ramen, just pop the order into the iPad stationed at your seat, and hot ramen will zoom over to you on a separate belt in minutes!
 Every time I go there, I leave happy and full.
 Now you know... you'll find the way to a magician's heart by giving him sushi.
 Be sure to check out my blog about some of my other favorite restaurants in DFW!

 Until next time,